 - Do not wear a Turkish style hijab as this gives an illusion of a wider forehead and looks quite horrible to be honest!

-Hijab styles for Square Face
+Hijab Styles for 5 Faces For Square Face

 - Similar to the rectangle – but with a more masculine edge.
 Therefore, you want to ensure both the jaw corners have the hijab draping in front of the jaw angles so that the look is softened.